Automattic/jetpack/readme.txt

 10. The plugin does not work very well when PHP's safe mode is active.
 This must be disabled by your administrator.
 11. If pages are randomly super cached and sometimes not, your blog can probably be viewed with and without the "www" prefix on the URL.
 You should choose one way and install the [Enforce www preference](http://txfx.net/code/wordpress/enforce-www-preference/) plugin.
 12. Private Server users at Dreamhost should edit wp-content/wp-cache-config.php and set the cache dir to "/tmp/" if they are getting errors about increasing CPU usage.
 See this [discussion](http://wordpress.org/support/topic/145895?replies=42) for more.
+13. sem_acquire() errors such as "failed to acquire key 0x152b: Permission denied in..." are a sign that you must use file locking.
+Edit wp-content/wp-cache-config.php and uncomment "$use_flock = true" or  set $sem_id to a different value.

 == Custom Caching ==
 It is now possible to hook into the caching process using the add_cacheacton() function.